retro16/acsi2stm/doc/hardware.md

 ### Serial interface

-The serial interface (STM32 PA9/PA10) is available on the PCB as a small 3-pin interface.
+The serial interface (STM32 PA9/PA10) is available on the PCB.
 This can be used for programming the unit or debug output.

 ### RESET